TheSimonella/budget_tracker/README.md

 - Monthly budget setup per category with comparison against actual spending
 - Savings funds with progress tracking and recommended contributions
 - Report pages (monthly summary, annual overview, category analysis, spending trends)
-- CSV and JSON export of all data and placeholder support for Excel import
+- CSV and JSON export of all data and CSV import for bank transactions
 - REST style API endpoints used by the front end (can also be reused by other tools)
 - Automatic detection of recurring subscriptions with optional renewal notifications